 Nutrition and Benefits of Tri-Tip Steak

-According to the U.S. Department of Agriculture, tri-tip is considered a lean cut of meat as it has less than 10 grams of fat in a 3-ounce serving; a serving of tri-tip steak has 7.1 grams of fat, 2.6 of which are saturated.
-There are also 66 milligrams of cholesterol.
+According to the U.S. Department of Agriculture, tri-tip is considered a lean cut of meat as it has less than 10 grams of fat in a 3-ounce serving; 3.8 of which are saturated.
+It also contains 72 milligrams of cholesterol.

-Tri-tip is also rich in protein; a 3-ounce serving has 23 grams, which is 41 percent of the daily recommended allowance for men and 50 percent for women.
+Tri-tip is also rich in protein; a 3-ounce serving has about 22 grams, which is 39 percent of the daily recommended allowance for men and almost 50 percent for women.
 This steak is also dense with the B vitamins, which support the nervous and immune systems, and is high in minerals including selenium, which can reduce cancer risk.

 US Department of Agriculture.
 FoodData Central.
 Beef, bottom sirloin, tri-tip roast, separable lean and fat, trimmed to 0" fat, choice, cooked, roasted.
 Updated April 1, 2019.